deniskabana/react-persistent-state-hook/README.md

   - Add conditional persistence - allow disabling storage usage with a config key
   - Add config key to swallow errors/warnings silently without logging to console
   - Add custom serialize and deserialize functions to use with JSON.stringify and JSON.parse
-- Add custom storage API as a USP and major feature - allows users to use redux, custom states, API comm, etc.
+- Add custom storage API adapters as a USP and major feature - allows users to use redux, custom states, API comm, etc.
 - Add storage versioning for when data structure changes (like redux-persist)
 - Write more examples & tutorials and document everything in this roadmap
 - Release 1.0.0 publicly